Vilnius Region under Lithuanian administration (1939–1940)

-As a result of the German-Soviet Invasion of Poland, part of Vilnius Region was under Lithuanian administration in the period lasting from the takeover of the city from the occupying Soviet administration on October 27, 1939, to the occupation of all of Lithuania including Vilnius on June 15, 1940.
+As a result of the German-Soviet Invasion of Poland, part of the Vilnius Region was under Lithuanian administration in the period lasting from the takeover of the city from the occupying Soviet administration on 27 October 1939, to the occupation of all of Lithuania, including Vilnius, on 15 June 1940.

 As a result of the Polish–Lithuanian War (1919–1920) and the Polish–Soviet War (1919–1921), Vilnius and the surrounding region became part of Poland for a period of 19 years.
-Lithuania continued to claim the territory, regarding Vilnius as its historical and constitutional capital, as it had served as the capital of Lithuania since 1323.
+Lithuania continued to claim the territory, regarding Vilnius as its historical and constitutional capital, as it had been the capital since 1323.
 The strained relations between the two countries did not improve until 1938.
 In the following year, however, Poland became the victim of a joint German-Soviet invasion in September 1939; as a result of the defeat, its territory was divided between the two occupiers.
-Lithuania did not join the invasion, but the Soviets offered to cede Vilnius and the Vilnius region in return for placing their military bases on its territory.
+Lithuania did not join the invasion, but the Soviets offered to cede Vilnius and the Vilnius region in return for allowing the establishment of Soviet military bases on its territory.

-The transfer of Vilnius which was completed on 27 October 1939 was celebrated as an act of historical justice, even though it meant a de facto loss of sovereignty.
+The transfer of Vilnius, completed on 27 October 1939, was celebrated as an act of historical justice, even though it resulted in a de facto loss of sovereignty.
 It also led to the severance of diplomatic relations with the Polish government-in-exile, which regarded Lithuanian rule as an occupation.
-Lithuania opted against an immediate relocation of its capital to Vilnius, instead, embarking on a policy of Lithuanization, that had a negative impact on the Polish population who made up the majority of the population of the incorporated territory, particularly the closure of all Polish organisations and the withdrawal of civil rights from a population that Lithuania considered foreign.
-Despite these measures, the Polish population regarded Lithuanian rule as more favourable than German or Soviet occupation.
+Lithuania opted against an immediate relocation of its capital to Vilnius, instead embarking on a policy of Lithuanization, which hurt the Polish population, who made up the majority of the population of the incorporated territory, particularly the closure of all Polish organizations and the withdrawal of civil rights from a population that Lithuania considered foreign.
+Despite these measures, the Polish population regarded Lithuanian rule as more favorable than German or Soviet occupation.

 In June 1940, as part of its occupation of the Baltic States, the Soviets demanded in an ultimatum that Lithuania form a puppet government, the People's Government of Lithuania, and allow Soviet troops into the entire territory of the state.
-This act meant the complete loss of sovereignty and the de facto occupation of the whole of Lithuania by the Soviet Union.
+This marked the complete loss of sovereignty and the de facto occupation of the whole of Lithuania by the Soviet Union.